Getting old MS-DOS games to run in Windows

 Configuring sound in autoexec.bat

-If the above steps have not resolved your issues and you are running Windows 95 and 98, try specifying the sound settings by adding the below line in the autoexec.bat.
+If the above steps have not resolved your issues and you are running Windows 95 and 98, try specifying the sound settings by adding the following line in the autoexec.bat.

 SET BLASTER=A220 I5 D1 H5